Last Updated on by Mitch Rezman

 Seeing it from your bird’s point of view, he was very unhappy all those years he languished in your room alone and it will take time to regain his trust.

-You say that he attacks “us” but it’s important to see if the bird is making a distinction and perhaps attacking your husband more than you?
+You say that he attacks “us” but it’s important to see if the bird is making a distinction and perhaps attacking your husband more than you.

-As this would be behavior where he’s protecting you as his chosen mate.
+This would be behavior where he’s protecting you as his chosen mate.

 I would also advocate 5 minutes of clicker training daily.

-Please remember that in the parrots natural state there is a lot of competition for nesting sites.
+Please remember that in the parrot’s natural state, there is a lot of competition for nesting sites.

 Most aggression is based on fear.